Corporate Governance

 Evaluation method

 Anonymity was ensured by having Directors submit completed questionnaires to the outside organization.
-After receiving a report on the results from the outside organization, an analysis, discussion, and evaluation were conducted at the Board of Directors meeting held in May 2024.
+After receiving a report on the results from the outside organization, an analysis, discussion, and evaluation were conducted at the Board of Directors meeting held in May 2025.

 Evaluation/Analysis Process

-Support and Training System for Directors
+Support and Training Systems for the Board of Directors

-Outside Director support system
+Outside Director Support System

-Providing training opportunities for Directors
+Providing Training Opportunities for Directors

 Remuneration for Directors